Employee Email, Employee Newsletters

 10 Ways to Improve Your Click-Through Rate

-Now that you know how to measure click-through rate, and understand its value, you’re probably eager to know how to actually increase click-through rates on internal emails.
+Now that you know how to measure click-through rate and why it’s important, you’re probably eager to know how to actually increase click-through rates on internal emails.

 Here are 10 techniques that have helped our clients improve their internal email click-through rates and offer greater value to their employees.

-Learning your baseline click-through rate will help you see when and where you’re making improvements.
-Use an email tracking tool like ContactMonkey to determine your baseline CTR and work from there.
+Learning your current click-through rate will help you see when and where you’re making improvements.
+Use an email tracking tool like ContactMonkey to determine your current CTR and work from there.

 Begin tweaking the content of your emails and see how your engagement rates move from your baseline.
 Take note of any specific changes you make, such as new layouts and promotional features to see what makes an impact.